 I used to dread voting in primary elections in Lakeway because you had to identify which party’s primary you were voting in.
 One time, after I picked up a blue (Democrat) sample ballot, the group behind us started directing loud insults my way.

 One fellow said something like, "There used to be only about 10 percent of ’em [meaning Democrats] out here, but now it's something like 20 percent.
 I tell ya, the liberals and Muslims are going to dig ditches around our voting booths so us Christian Republicans will fall in and disappear before we can vote."

 If my husband were not there to keep me calm, I would have given that guy a piece of my mind, or better still, contacted the voting judge.
-But this type of harassment continues at the polls in Lakeway.
-A politically active Lakeway friend told me recently that a former Lakeway mayor was walking up and down the early voter line in 2020, literally telling people how to vote on certain city issues.
+But this type of verbal harassment can be common at the polls in Lakeway.
+A politically active Lakeway friend told me recently that a former Lakeway mayor had walked up and down the early voter line in 2020, literally telling people how to vote on certain city issues.
 (His ballot is not the blue one.)

 Republican or the Silent Treatment

 I'm on a rant here, but I don’t want this to sound one-sided.
 During our 13 years in Lakeway, we did meet some wonderful, intelligent people who remain friends, and, yes, some are Republicans.
-However, many of those who are members of the formerly civil Republican Party are as disappointed as we are that the dominant tenor of their party has become downright fascist.
+However, these are members of the formerly civil Republican Party who are as disappointed as we are that the dominant tenor of today's Republicans has become downright fascist.